Garshasb79/library-management/README.md

 ## 📜 License

-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-You are free to:

-Share — copy and redistribute the material in any medium or format

-Under the following terms:

-Attribution — You must give appropriate credit.

-NonCommercial — You may not use the material for commercial purposes.

-NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

-For commercial use or licensing requests, please contact: garshasb79@gmail.com